her001/tmdrv/README.md

 (such as with [USBPcap](http://desowin.org/usbpcap) on Windows or a Virtual Machine on Linux and [Wireshark](https://wiki.wireshark.org/CaptureSetup/USB))

-If it is determined that your device can be added to tmdrv, you will need to test the support and provide a jscal preset (for eliminating deadzones).
+If it is determined that your device can be added to tmdrv, it would be helpful to test the support and provide a jscal preset (for eliminating deadzones).

+In the case that you are having trouble providing all the requested information, please feel free to open an issue with that which you do know, and I will do my best to walk you through providing the rest.

+#### Possible signs that your Thrustmaster wheel can be added to tmdrv

+tmdrv uses a very simple and specific method of sending a message to the wheel which switches it to various modes.
+These modes may be the same for each one, so the following is my observations of the patterns, but it is possible that some devices have different behaviors or that I am wrong:

+* Supports a console and PC via USB connection
+* Relatively recent (possibly only Playstation 4 and Xbox One supporting wheels)

+##### Playstation 4 wheels when plugged in to a Linux machine

+* USB product ID of `b65d`
+* Device name of `Thrustmaster FFB Wheel`
+* Appears as a working joystick, but the configuration is incorrect, including buttons wrongly assigned and pedals acting as buttons

+##### Xbox One wheels when plugged in to a Linux machine

+* USB product ID is **not** `b65d` (probably)
+* Does not show as an HID device of any sort, not found in joystick-supporting software

+With more data, these guidelines can almost definitely be made more accurate, but I've only seen limited information on a few devices!